moss-l/bhs-js-testing/boolean-simplification.md

 it is indeed how many new programmers would write it.
-And it is a correct definition of the requested function which is great news, because now we can simplify things in careful steps and after each step rerun the tests and make sure it’s still correct.
+And it is a correct definition of the requested function which is great news, because now we can simplify things in careful steps and after each step rerun the tests to make sure we haven’t broken it.
 In these notes I’m going to discuss how I’d go about simplifying code like this.

 The very first simplification is one of my favorites.